 Taos Blue Dent Corn

-An Ancient heirloom corn grown in high elevation mountains at the Taos Pueblo in New Mexico.
-Drought resistant, and can be grown throughout the U.S. The plant reaches 10-12 ft tall.
-Rare.
+An ancient heirloom corn grown in high elevation mountains at the Taos Pueblo in New Mexico.
+Drought resistant, and can be grown throughout the US, plant reaches 10 to 12 feet tall.
+Rare and heirloom.

-Culture: Plant the seeds 1 inch deep ini rows or clumps two weeks after the last frost date.
+Culture: Plant seeds 1 inch deep in rows or clumps, two weeks after the last frost date.
 Corn needs rich soil, full sun and adequate moisture to produce good ears.
 Water deeply.

 Seed saving: Corn is wind pollinated, so if you want to save seed, you will need to either stagger the planting time of different varieties, plant them 3 miles apart, or hand pollinate with a bagging technique (see Seed to Seed by Suzanne Ashworth or contact: Constance).
 I have found that in Boulder, Utah this variety of corn tassels late and avoids crossing with sweet corn and other corns which tassel early.
 To save seed: leave the corn on the stalks until completely dry, then hull the corn from all the plants grown, mix in a bucket to get a good diversity.